maidsafe-archive/safe_app_nodejs/examples/standalone/README.md

 ## Running the example

-It is recomended to read the [Getting started](https://forum.safedev.org/t/safe-network-api-getting-started-draft/726) introduction for understanding the Data Types and default containers.
+You can discuss development-related questions on the [SAFE Dev Forum](https://forum.safedev.org/).
+If you are just starting to develop an application for the SAFE Network, it's very advisable to visit the [SAFE Network Dev Hub](https://hub.safedev.org) where you will find a lot of relevant information, including a [tutorial to create an example SAFE desktop application](https://hub.safedev.org/platform/nodejs) which makes use of this package, as well as an introduction for understanding the SAFE Network data types and default containers.

 ### idata_plain